cucumber/docs/content/guides/browser-automation.md

 }
 ```

-Then, simply define the `browser` property when you run Cucumber:
+Then, define the `browser` property when you run Cucumber:
 {{% text "ruby" %}}
 ```
 browser=chrome cucumber